 Malmesbury’s Big Athelstan Dig – 6th and 7th July 2024

-Thirteen live dig sites, three interpretative sites, a Finds Centre in the Town Hall, children’s activities, metal detecting demonstrations and a great discovery trail that links them all together.
+Thirteen live dig sites, three interpretative sites, a Finds Centre in the Town Hall, children’s activities, metal detecting demonstrations and a great discovery trail that linked them all together.

 We worked with Cotswold Archaeology, students from Malmesbury School, members of the Young Archaeologists Club, Malmesbury 1st King Athelstan Scouts, and volunteers to create a trail of test pits and experiences across Malmesbury.
 We enjoyed professional finds interpretation, explanations of Malmesbury’s Anglo-Saxon and historic landscape and special discovery locations for children.

-The finds are now being cleaned and recorded at Cotswold Archaeology and we are aiming to show them back in Malmesbury at a weekend in March 2025.
+The finds are now being cleaned and recorded at Cotswold Archaeology.
+We are aiming to show them back in Malmesbury on the weekend of the 15th and 16th March 2025.
 More details soon.

 What is the Malmesbury’s Big Athelstan Dig?